volojs/volo/volo/add/doc.md

 * symlink:path/to/directory/or/file.js: Creates a symlink to the specific location in the project.
 If it is a directory and the project using the directory is an AMD project, an adapter module will also be created.
+* local:paht/to/directory: Copies the local directory.
+A local directory is also checked when the "some/thing" archive name is used -- if there is no local file match, it is assumed to be a GitHub URL.

 If **localName** is specified then that name is used for the installed name.
 If the installed item is a directory, the directory will have this name.
 If